Teachers

 Spring Seminar 2014 016

-Sensei Gordon is in his 31st year of Aikido, almost 25 years of which have been as a teacher/dojo cho.
+Sensei Gordon is entering his 32nd year of Aikido, 26 years of which have been as a teacher/dojo cho.
 For close to two decades his Aikido development took place through training and teaching with Sensei Ken Williams and the Ki Federation of Great Britain.
 Sensei Williams’ teacher Kenshiro Abbe Sensei was a direct student of the founder of Aikido, O Sensei Morehei Ueshiba.
-Sensei Williams also spent a decade with Koichi Tohei Sensei, 10th Dan, former Chief Instructor of the Aikikai, and founder of Ki Society International.

 After being awarded 1st Dan in 2000, Sensei Gordon remained for a year in the UK to train at Ki Federation headquarters and area high-grade courses, and was a direct student of Sensei Ian Aitkenhead (8th Dan).
 In 2010, after 18 years with Sensei Williams, and nine years running his own dojo and as co-founder of the Canadian Ki Federation, Sensei Gordon and his senior students parted ways with the Ki Federation and founded the autonomous organization Senshin Ki Aikido.
 Sensei Gordon was awarded 6th Dan by Sensei Duffin in 2017.
 He has also studied kyudo (archery), shodo (calligraphy), as well as Tibetan Buddhism and meditation.

-Sensei Gordon’s personal approach is that each one of us has unlimited potential to explore every aspect of ourselves to express and manifest our true individual nature.
+Sensei Gordon’s personal approach is that each one of us has unlimited potential to explore every aspect of ourselves to express and manifest our true individual nature in harmony with the world around us.
 Aikido continues to allow him to evolve and contribute in a rich and fulfilling way.

 Sensei Stephen Duffin